auth0/docs/articles/tokens/id-token.md

 ## Control the contents of an ID Token

-In order to retrieve an ID Token the `responseType` should include the `id_token`, both for client-side and server-side authentication flows.
+In order to retrieve an ID Token, the `responseType` should include `id_token`, both for client-side and server-side authentication flows.

 The attributes included in the issued ID Token are controlled by the use of a [parameter called `scope`](/scopes).
 - If `scope` is set to `openid`, then the ID Token will contain only the `iss`, `sub`, `aud`, `exp` and `iat` claims.